 As a result of all this information, is an air fryer the same as a convection oven?
 Yes and no. Let’s look at some of the benefits and drawbacks between the two.

-Pros & Cons of Air Fryers over Convection Ovens
+Pros & Cons of Convection Oven vs Air Fryers

 Even with similar qualities, the delineation of an air fryers benefits shows why these are winding up in almost every kitchen.